dibyaranjannnayak/exploring-js./README.md

 # exploring-js.
---studying about javascript
+1.studying about javascript

---js is mainly an interpreted language, but modern js engines like v8 in google chrome use JIT(just in time) compilation to boost performance. console.log("welcome")
+2.js is mainly an interpreted language, but modern js engines like v8 in google chrome use JIT(just in time) compilation to boost performance. console.log("welcome")

 storage ::  memory space(variables)